mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 In addition to the time lost in restoring context, half-finished changelists increase complexity.
 It's harder for everyone to keep track of what's already merged and what's in flight.
 It leads to more merge conflicts.

-Once you send your code out for review, driving the review to completion should be one of your highest priorities.
-Delays on your end waste your reviewer time and increase complexity for your teammates.
+Once you send your code out for review, driving the review to completion should be your highest priority.
+Delays on your end waste time for your reviewer and increase complexity for your other teammates.

 ## Conclusion